-The main characteristics of the issue were as follows:
+The main characteristics of the issue are as follows:

-- Issuer: Lar España Real Estate SOCIMI, S.A. - Amount of the issue: EUR 140,000 thousand. - Nominal value of each bond: EUR 100 thousand. - Maturity: 21/02/2022.
-In certain circumstances the early amortisation of this instrument is possible. - Interest rate: 2.9%. - Nature of the issue: Simple bonds. - Guarantees: Guarantee on the financial investments of the Parent Company and mortgages and ordinary first-tier pledges up to a maximum amount of 20% of the placement.
-Mortgaged assets include: the Txingudi, Albacenter, Albacenter Hipermercado, Anec Blau and As Termas shopping centres.
-In addition, an ordinary pledge has been established on the shares in LE Retail Txingudi, S.L.U., LE Retail Albacenter, S.L.U., LE Retail Hiper Albacenter, S.A.U., LE Retail Anec Blau, S.L.U. and LE Retail As Termas, S.L.U., the market value of which was EUR 273,110 thousand at 31 December 2021.
+Issuer: Lar España Real Estate SOCIMI, S.A.

+- Amount of the issue: EUR 140,000 thousand.

+Nominal value of each bond: EUR 100 thousand.

+Maturity: 21/02/2022.
+In certain circumstances the early amortisation of this instrument is possible.

+Interest rate: 2.9%.

+Nature of the issue: Simple bonds.

+Guarantees: Guarantees were established up to a maximum amount of 20% of the placement.
+Mortgaged assets at 31 December 2021 are as follows: the Txingudi, Albacenter, Albacenter Hipermercado, Anec Blau and As Termas shopping centres.
+An ordinary pledge has also been established on the shares in LE Retail Txingudi, S.L.U., LE Retail Albacenter, S.L.U., LE Retail Hiper Albacenter, S.L.U., LE Retail Anec Blau, S.L.U., and LE Retail As Termas, S.L.U.

-The issuance expenses associated with this issue are recorded after deducting the debt to which they are associated, initially totalling EUR 1,995 thousand, EUR 281 thousand of which was allocated in 2021 (EUR 309 thousand in 2020).
+The issue expenses associated with this issue are recorded after deducting the debt to which they are associated, totalling EUR 1,995 thousand, EUR 281 thousand of which was allocated in 2021 (EUR 309 thousand in 2020).
 Interest accrued in 2021 for this debt totalled EUR 3,828 thousand (EUR 4,060 thousand at 31 December 2020), with EUR 3,619 thousand outstanding as at 31 December 2021.

 With regard to this funding, please note that on 12 July 2021 the Company offered its bondholders the option of an early buyback for a purchase price of the principal + 1%.
-Said offer was accepted and paid on 23 July 2021 by bondholders holding bonds in the amount of
+Said offer was accepted and paid on 23 July 2021 by bondholders holding bonds in the amount of EUR 17.3 million, where EUR 122.7 million of the nominal value was therefore pending payment at 31 December 2021.
+The latter amount was paid on 17 February 2022.
+Guarantees on the mortgaged property assets were cancelled on 22 February 2022 (Note 19).